All posts

 Try FirstMove

-FirstMove addresses the initiation problem that makes adult friendship harder.
-At events where you're likely to meet compatible people, VibeZones and the Mutual Handshake help identify who is genuinely open to connecting — removing the uncertainty of the cold approach that stops many people from trying.
+FirstMove works on the initiation problem that makes adult friendship harder.
+At events where you're likely to meet compatible people, VibeZones and the Mutual Handshake help identify who is genuinely open to connecting — removing the uncertainty of the cold approach that stops many people from trying in the first place.

 The friendship still requires time and investment after the first meeting.
 But finding the person worth making that investment in is a real barrier, and FirstMove helps clear it.